AramZS/aramzs.xyz/src/content/noteworthy/2025-07-30-epa-plans-to-ignore-science-stop-regulating-greenhouse-gases.md

 America and the world spent so much time and effort trying to end acid rain and the hole in the ozone and it is one of the true climate change success stories!

-{% image 'src/images/acid-rain-on-stone-lion-adam-hart-davisscience-photo-library-3713755125.jpg' 'Photo of a stone lion in front of the New York City Library Central Branch in Bryant Park, disfigured by acid rain' 'center-in-text' %}
+{% image 'src/images/acid-rain-on-stone-lion-adam-hart-davisscience-photo-library-3713755125.jpg' 'Photo of a stone lion disfigured by acid rain' 'center-in-text' %}

 The idea that the EPA would give up its capacity to prevent acid rain and ozone issues from occurring again is insane.
 Deregulating the EPA has huge impact on air quality and will affect people all over the world, even those without pre-existing breathing problems.